User Testing vs. Usability Testing: What are the Differences?

 User Testing vs. Usability Testing 11

-If you rely on guerrilla tests and other personal methods and cannot create a homogeneous test group, you should at least collect relevant data (age, training, profession, computer/mobile use).
-With this background knowledge, you can better evaluate any differences in the results.
+Should you depend on guerilla tests and other personal approaches and cannot form a homogeneous test group, you should at least gather pertinent information (age, training, profession, computer/mobile use).
+Knowing this background helps you to assess any variations in the outcomes more sensibly.

 Testing Tip #5: What to Test